jgongy/mern-boilerplate/README.md

 # Description
 Boilerplate code for a MERN stack application.

-# How to Upload to Heroku (prerequisite: install Heroku CLI)
+# How to Run Application on Heroku
 The following steps allow you to run this repository on Heroku.
-As a prerequisite, you need to
+As a prerequisite, you need to have Heroku CLI installed.
+Alternatively, you should be able to follow these steps on the Heroku website.

 First, you need to authenticate to Heroku.